kevinslin/seed-tldr/vault/common.latex.md

 `latex -output-directory={{path/to/directory}} {{source.tex}}`

-- Compile a DVI document, halting on each error:
+- Compile a DVI document, exiting on each error:

 `latex -halt-on-error {{source.tex}}`